uselesskcid/EGL314-Project-S.O.N.I.C-Team-C-/Final_Presentation/Laser_Sequence/Laser.md

 The audio for our sequence is a trap beat mixed together with an ancient Japanese instrumental track.
 This gives a modern upbeat feeling, while simulatenously maintaining an ancient sound impression, which ties back to our objective.

 <audio controls src="laser_assets/Laser_Sequence_Song.wav" title="Song">
-Your browser does not support the audio element.
 </audio>

-Song playback not showing up?
-Click [here](https://github.com/uselesskcid/EGL314-Project-S.O.N.I.C-Team-C-POC/blob/main/Final_Presentation/Laser_Sequence/laser_assets/Laser_Sequence_Song.wav) to navigate to the song.
+<i>Song playback not showing up?
+Click [here](https://github.com/uselesskcid/EGL314-Project-S.O.N.I.C-Team-C-POC/blob/main/Final_Presentation/Laser_Sequence/laser_assets/Laser_Sequence_Song.wav) to navigate to the song.</i>

 ### <a id="software-np"> Neopixel Lighting 💡</a>